Duet3D/wiki-content/How_to_guides/Commissioning.md

 # 4. Check Fans

 * Always On fans should already be on.
 Check them at this time.
-* If you have a fan that is connected as FAN 0, you can enable it by sending G-Code command `M106 P0 S1`.
-To turn it off, send `M106 P0 S0`.
-You can also use the Fan Control slider.
+* If you have a fan that is connected as FAN 0, you can use the Fan Control slider to check it works.
+You can also enter GCode commands directly in the Control > Console page:
+  * Turn it on by sending GCode command `M106 P0 S1`.
+  * Turn it off by sending `M106 P0 S0`.
 * For thermostatically controlled fans, we can check them by temporarily changing the temperature at which they activate.
-  * In the Duet web interface, load the G-Code Console.
+  * In the Duet web interface, load the GCode Console.
   * Send the following command to the Duet: `M106 P1 T1 H1`.
 The T parameter sets the temperature the fan comes on at.
 To turn it off, send `M106 P1 T50 H1`
   * P1 is for Fan 1.
 If you have two thermostatically controlled fans, repeat this step after changing P1 to P2.
 * After confirming the operation of the fans, you may reset the configuration by simply pressing the "Reset" button on the Duet, or send `M999`.